haydemtzl/starlingx/patch_elimination/01_sriov_pt_functionality.md

 - __Neutron__: SR-IOV works with the VLAN type driver in Neutron.
 We enable it...
 - __Nova Scheduler__: We need to tell the Nova scheduler about the SR-IOV so that it can schedule instances to compute nodes with SR-IOV support.
 In the [DEFAULT] section of /etc/nova/nova.conf adding the PciPassthroughFilter.
 Also ensure scheduler_available_filters is set as follows:
 - __Nova Compute__: Nova compute needs to know which PFs can be used for SR-IOV so that VFs are exposed – actually via PCI-passthrough – to the instances.
 Also, it needs to know that when we create a network with Neutron specifying the physical network physnet_sriov  – configured before in Neutron with network_vlan_ranges – it will use the SR-IOV NIC.
 That’s done by the config flag pci_passthrough_whitelist...
+- SR-IOV NIC AGENT: We can optionally configure the SR-IOV NIC agent to manage the admin state of the NICs.
+When a VF NIC is used by an instance and then released, sometimes the NIC goes into DOWN state and the admin manually has to bring it back to UP state.
+There’s an article that describes how to do this in the official Red Hat documentation: enable_the_openstack_networking_sr_iov_agent https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_openstack_platform/7/html-single/networking_guide/index#sr-iov-support-for-virtual-networking
+- Create the network
+- Create the port

 API